THIS DATE IN HISTORY: Feb. 9

 Video: Memories: The NHL doubles in size in 1966

 1971: Ken Hodge assists on all six Boston Bruins goals in a 6-3 win against the New York Rangers at Boston Garden.
-Phil Esposito scores a goal and has four assists for Boston, which extends its home undefeated streak to 21 games (20-0-1).
+Phil Esposito scores one goal and has four assists for Boston, which extends its home undefeated streak to 21 games (20-0, one tie).

 1984: Guy Lafleur passes Jean Beliveau to become the all-time leading scorer in the history of the Montreal Canadiens.
 Lafleur scores three goals and has an assist in Montreal's 7-6 loss to the Vancouver Canucks.
 His third goal of the game gives him 1,220 points, one more than Beliveau.